ssardina/pynbl/README.md

 The service seems to be provided by [Genius Sports ](https://developer.geniussports.com/), which also provides _livestream data feed_, but seems to require an API key via registration.
 Developer info can be found [here](https://developer.geniussports.com/livestats/tvfeed/index_basketball.html); see also links below.

-The date of the game is scraped from HTML pages (via [request](https://requests.readthedocs.io/en/latest/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python packages) using links of this form:
+The date and venue of a game is scraped from HTML pages (via [request](https://requests.readthedocs.io/en/latest/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python packages) using links of this form:

 https://fibalivestats.dcd.shared.geniussports.com/u/NBL/1976446/

-Some other information can be obtained with the following type of links:
+**NOTE:** Some other information seems to be available on other URLs, such as:

 https://fibalivestats.dcd.shared.geniussports.com/data/competition/30249.json

 Although it is not clear what `30249` means and how it can be obtained.

-### Data format
+### JSON Data format

 | ID            | Description | Format | Type |
 | -----------   | ----------- | ------ | ---- |